secureoptions/threshold/README.md

 __-t | --timeout__<br />
    Default is 1.
 The time in seconds to wait for a response back to ping or TCP SYN/ACK from target.
 If used with (-P) then timeout is not only the amount of time to wait for response for TCP SYN/ACK, but also the time to wait before sending FIN on successful TCP connections.

+__-b | --backoff__<br />
+   Default is 60.
+Only used when specifying a http:// or https:// before target host (-d).
+This is the interval in seconds between consecutive download tests.
+It sometimes needed if a target webserver throttles consecutive web requests from the same source.

 __-v | --version__<br />
    See the current version of threshold